Travel Tips and Practical Information

 CURRENCY AND EXCHANGE:

+The currency in Argentina is the Argentine Peso.
 The sign "$" is used for the Argentine Peso.
 When something is quoted in US dollars, it is marked with "USD" or "US$"

 If you need some pesos when arriving at Ezeiza airport, you can exchange money at the Banco Nacion office, located on the right just as you leave customs.
 They offer the same exchange rate than any of their branches in the city and usually a better exchange rate than the other exchange houses at the airport.